Jbablestime/SoloParser/README.md

 # Solo-Parser
-A solo.to API parser made in Python.
+A solo.to API parser made in Python using PyQT6.

+## Requirements
+- requests
+- pyqt6